Chicago Blackhawks Weekly, 2019-20: The Bright Side of 3 More Losses

 - Defenseman Duncan Keith suited up for his 1100th NHL game Saturday night.
 Seabrook hit the same milestone three games back on Nov.
 11.

 - Forward Drake Caggiula was placed on injured reserve Saturday retroactive to Nov.
 10, which was the last time he played in a game.
 Caggiula has been in concussion protocol since he started having symptoms on Nov.
-13. No call-up is expected in his absence.
+13. In his absence, the Blackhawks called up Matthew Highmore from the Rockford IceHogs Monday morning.

 Related – 5 Teams the Blackhawks Consistently Struggle Against